cern-mig/python-simplevisor/docs/configuration.rst

 Configuration
 =============

 Simplevisor has one main configuration file.
-The format of the configuration file is the Apache Style Config, the configuration parsing is handled with Perl Config::General module for commodity.
+The default format of this configuration file is the Apache Style Config and the configuration parsing is handled by the Perl Config::General module.

+Alternatively, you can use JSON configuration files (via *--conftype json*): this removes the need for Perl but the features listed below will not be supported.

-These are the main features supported in the configuration file:
+Here are the main features supported in the Apache Style Config syntax:

-format
-    Apache Style Config syntax
 comments
     comments are allowed through lines starting with *#* blank lines
     blank lines are ignored
 file inclusion
-    file inclusion is supported to allow modularization of the configuration file.
-It is possible to include a file which is in the same folder or in its subtree with the following directive:
+    file inclusion is supported to allow modularization of the configuration file; it is possible to include a file which is in the same folder or in its subtree with the following directive:
     <<include relative_file_path.conf>>
 variable interpolation